codemonument/example-bun-sqlite-hosting/README.md

 - **Health Check**: `/healthz` endpoint with 10s timeout
 - **Restart Policy**: ON_FAILURE with max 3 retries

+---

+# Deployment Insights gathered

+## Railway 2025-10-15: not my cup of tea

+I'm not using railway for more projects.
+Main issue: I cannot automate volume creation via the railway.toml file and infrastructure as code is extremely important to me.
+However, maybe they add it in the future.
+Keeping this repo around for testing later.

+---

+# Dev Info

 ## Database Schema

 ```sql